 Not only that, but the One by Wacom is also inclusive of low sensitivity and color gamut compared to the Pro line, however, it is worth mentioning that this drawing tablet by Wacom known as One has the key features you might need as a beginner to learn drawing digitally and it has a very low cost when compared to other Wacom products you may come across.

 Now, coming to the Intuos, it is a nice and stable option for beginner artists and art students, as well.
 This digital art tablet is inclusive of Corel Painter Essentials bundled with its purchase.
 In addition to that, the Intuos by Wacom is a lightweight tablet and it is very easy to carry around wherever you go, making it easier for you to create art, design, or edit whenever and wherever you want.

 Q: What is the difference between the Intuos Pro Medium PTH660 and the Intuos CTL4100?

-Q: Does this Wacom pen tablet support clip studio paint and adobe creative cloud like the iPad pro?
+Q: Do these Wacom pen tablets support clip studio paint and adobe creative cloud like the iPad pro?

 A: Yes these tablets along with other Wacom tablets such as the Wacom Cintiq support both clip studio paint and adobe creative cloud.